MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-edocuments-nemhadel.md

 ## E-Document Services setup

 > [!NOTE]
-> To establish these connections, it is necessary to communicate with external service providers, who may require additional payment and contracts.
+> To establish these connections, it's necessary to communicate with external service providers, who may require additional payment and contracts.
 To obtain all the necessary credentials, contact the service providers.

 To set up services, complete the following steps: